ykandrirody/creedengo-common/doc/HOWTO.md

 ### Create a release on DYNAMIC versionning system module

-This is the use case for `creedengo` repository
+For now, this is ONLY the use case for `creedengo` repository.
+Why dynamic ? because the versionning is dynamic in this repository.
+No need to execute the 2 shell scripts (and commits / pushes) in "static" way to manage the versionning.

 1. **upgrade `CHANGELOG.md`** : add release notes for next release
     1. **Replace `Unreleased` title** with the new version like `Release X.Y.Z` and the date